Features

 We are not sure when and in what form these ideas will be added to Capacities.
 If you are interested in these features, please vote on them but don’t expect them to be added in the near future.

 Settings > Task Management > Status Customization.
-You can also change the label colors and icons too./taskGo to Settings > Object types > Task > Change default view.Ask a question! - The Docs Assistant knows everything about the documentation, and the ideas and feature requests from other users.
+You can also change the label colors and icons too./taskGo to Settings > Object types > Task > Change default view.Objects inside section in the side panel.
+Open the linked context object, then use Objects inside to jump to the task in place.Ask a question! - The Docs Assistant knows everything about the documentation, and the ideas and feature requests from other users.

 Create a ticket on our feedback board. - Let us know if you have an idea for a feature, improvement or think there is something missing.